Meet the Team

 Kay Finlay BSc (Hons), MA

 Kay grew up in the North East of England where she has studied at Northumbria University.
 Kay has her BA (Hons) in Criminology and MA in Criminology and Criminal Justice.
 She volunteered at The Skill Mill whilst she was studying for her MA and then progressed into a full time role working at The Skill Mill Hub in Gateshead in 2018.
-The Skill Mill is the lead organisation for World CleanupDay, Kay is also a member of the World CleanupDay team.
+Kay is currently overseeing a number of work projects across our sites.

 Peter has worked with County Durham Youth Justice Service for 18 years.
 Peter has worked predominantly in Intensive Supervision and Surveillance Programmes (ISSP), a community based initiative designed for young people who pose a high level of risk.
 Peter has been a Skill Mill supervisor since the launch of our Durham site in 2017.
 Prior to working with the Youth Justice Service, Peter was a leisure accessory store manager.